TrendingTechnology/saga/readme.md

 > _**Disclaimer**: This language serves as a quick and informative guide for existing JavaScript developers, or also as a cheat sheet to all the language features of Somra.
 Should you feel something is not right and needs to be corrected, feel free to make a pull request.
 Currently not taking issues at the moment, I'm only a single person._

 > _**Trivia**: This language was previously named "Sombra", as in the Overwatch character ("shadow" in Spanish).
-All releases are based on the surnames of Overwatch characters, starting with R:Amari._
+All releases are based on the surnames of Overwatch characters, beginning with R:Amari (Ana)._

 ### Installation and Architecture